gyulanemeth/bluefox.email/comparisons/bluefox-vs-sendgrid.md

 ### SendGrid

 SendGrid's deliverability infrastructure is one of its strongest selling points.
 The platform has **direct peering relationships with Google, Yahoo, Apple, and Microsoft** (the four largest email providers), which it cites as a deliverability advantage at scale.
 Authentication covers SPF, DKIM, and DMARC for custom sending domains. **Dedicated IPs** are included with Pro Email API plans and Advanced Marketing Campaigns plans (one IP each); additional dedicated IPs cost **$30/month each**, with up to 3 self-serve additions and more available through support.
-SendGrid recommends at least 2 dedicated IPs once volume reaches 200K–300K/month.
+SendGrid recommends at least 2 dedicated IPs once volume reaches 200K to 300K/month.
 Trial and Essentials accounts use shared IP pools grouped by sender reputation; shared IPs are not visible from inside the account and can change without notice.

 Note that **SendGrid does not monitor the reputation of dedicated IPs**; that responsibility shifts to the sender.
 Email activity history retention is limited on lower tiers (3 days on Essentials, 7 days on Pro), with extended retention available as a paid add-on.
 Overage fees apply when plan limits are exceeded.